covenantclassicalschool/ccs-favicon/README.md

 # Covenant Favicon Generator

-Easily regenerate the favicon assets for [Covenant](http://www.covenantclassicalschool.org)
+Easily regenerate the favicon assets for [Covenant](http://www.covenantclassicalschool.org).
+Read about favicons on [Wikipedia](https://en.wikipedia.org/wiki/Favicon), and [why they are important](http://www.hongkiat.com/blog/favicons-importance/).

 ## Generate the favicon assets